 When you visit the site for the first time, or if you visit after clearing your cookies, you may see this pop-up on the page:

-This cookie notice allows you to either accept all cookies and continue with your visit or click on More Information to change your cookies settings.
+This cookie notice allows you to either accept all cookies and continue with your visit or click on Manage Preferences to change your cookies settings.

-When you click on More Information you will see our Privacy Manager:
+When you click on Manage Preferences you will see our cookie Manager:

-Our privacy manager makes it easy for you to enable and disable all TSB cookies but won’t stop all cookies from other websites being set.
+Our cookie manager makes it easy for you to enable and disable certain TSB cookies but won’t stop all cookies from other websites being set.
 To do this you may change your settings from within your browser.

 The instructions for these vary from browser to browser and they may change from time to time as new versions are released.